A Primer on Security of Quantum Computing Hardware

-After extracting the error-rates experimentally, the authors present a crosstalk modeling analysis framework for near-term quantum computers in \cite{saki-islped}.
-Their analysis reveals that crosstalk can be of the same order as gate error, which is considered a dominant error in NISQ devices.
-They also propose adversarial fault injection using crosstalk in a MTC environment where the victim and adversary share the same quantum hardware.
-The attack model from \cite{saki-islped} assumes that the adversary can run his/her program on the same hardware as one or more victim programs.
+A crosstalk modeling analysis framework for near-term quantum computers \cite{saki-islped} reveals that crosstalk can be of the same order as gate error, which is considered a dominant error in NISQ devices.
+Adversarial fault injection using crosstalk in a MTC environment where the victim and adversary share the same quantum hardware has also been proposed.
+The attack model \cite{saki-islped} assumes that the adversary can run his/her program on the same hardware as one or more victim programs.
 A conceptual diagram of fault-injection is shown in Fig. \ref{fig:fault-injection}.
-It is assumed that the adversary, (i) will know the public information e.g., coupling map of the hardware; (ii) may also be aware of the crosstalk values between various qubits by running crosstalk characterization experiments such as, idle tomography and simultaneous randomized benchmarking on the qubits before the attack; (iii) can request to run several copies of small quantum circuits so that he can control the maximum number of remaining qubits after the victim's qubits are allocated.
-The authors demonstrated the attack using both simulation and experiments.
-They picked a 3-qubit Grover search as the victim program and repeated CNOT drive as the adversary program.
+It is assumed that the adversary, (i) will know the public information e.g., coupling map of the hardware; (ii) may also be aware of the crosstalk values between various qubits by running crosstalk characterization experiments such as idle tomography and simultaneous randomized benchmarking on the qubits before the attack; and (iii) can request to run several copies of small quantum circuits so that he can control the maximum number of remaining qubits after the victim's qubits are allocated.
+The attack has been demonstrated using both simulation and experiments using a 3-qubit Grover search as the victim program and repeated CNOT drive as the adversary program.